agoutsmedt/biblionetwork/README.md

 The biblionetwork package contains bibliometric data built by [Goutsmedt](#ref-goutsmedt2021a) ([2021](#ref-goutsmedt2021a)).
-These data gather the academic articles and books that endeavoured to explain the United States stagflation of the 1970s, published between 1975 and 2013.
+These data gather the academic articles and books, published between 1975 and 2013, that endeavoured to explain the United States stagflation of the 1970s.
 They also gather all the references cited by these articles and books on stagflation.
 The `Nodes_stagflation.rda` file contains information about the academic articles and books on stagflation (the staflation documents), as well as about the references cited at least by